 There are reasons for thinking that Tree 2 and Tree 3 could be connected - see discussion under Tree 2 in the book.

-Despite many years of research by Patricia Ashdown Shepherd, this family tree has so far proven difficult to extend earlier than c1750s due to religious non-conformity in the early families.
+Despite many years of research by Patricia Ashdown Shepherd, Tree 8 has so far proven difficult to extend earlier than c1750s due to religious non-conformity in the early families.

 Alexander Ashdowne appears at East Grinstead in 1752 and there is no obvious birth or baptism to be found for him.
 It is possible that he is linked to earlier occurrences of Ashdown's at East Grinstead (see Tree 8A), in particular to the family of Robert Ashdown who was buried at East Grinstead in 1714 and left a will.
 There is an Alexander in that family but he moved to Tonbridge and then to Speldhurst and a connection has yet to be made.

-The people in this tree lived in parishes near the border of Sussex and Kent.
+The people in Tree 10 lived in parishes near the border of Sussex and Kent.
 Further research in Kent is required to develop it further.

 A key marriage in this tree is that of John Elliott and Ann Barham in 1646 at Wadhurst.
 Ann’s father, Nicholas Barham of Wadhurst, left a will proved in 1653 which confirms her marriage to John Elliott as it names their first three surviving children.
 It was their daughter Ann who married into the Ashdown family in 1672.
 The Barham’s themselves were people of status, and an earlier Nicholas Barham was noted as under-Steward on a Rotherfield manorial court roll in the mid-1500s.